k3karthic/ansible__ubuntu-basic/README.md

 Copy your SSH private key for your server into the `ssh` folder as `oracle`.
 Alternatively, edit the `inventory/group_vars/all.yml` file and replace the value of `ansible_ssh_private_key_file` with the location of the private key.

+## Configuration Overview

+This Ansible playbook performs the following tasks on an Ubuntu server,

+1. Update apt repositories
+2. Install and configure Fail2ban for SSH

 ## Run

 ```